10 Unification and anti-unification

 - Solving first-order problems with Robinson’s algorithm

-- Applying the algorithm to type inference and logic problems
+- Applying unification to type inference and logic problems

-We’ve got two things – an expression on one side and zero on the other – that we’d like to be equal.
-What can we substitute for the “hole” labeled X that makes the equation true?
+What can we substitute for “hole” A that makes the equation true?
 We could put either 2 or 3 into that hole, and then both sides would be “unified”.

 In this chapter we’re not going to look at the unification problem on mathematical equations, but rather on data structures.
-Why do we care about solving equations on data structures?
-Because if you can solve the unification problem on data structures such as stacks or binary trees, then you can also solve arbitrary logic problems!
-There are applications to type inference in compilers and many other domains.
+If you can solve the unification problem on data structures on binary trees, then you can also solve arbitrary logic problems.
+Early work in artificial intelligence made heavy use of this concept, and there are applications to type inference in compilers and many other domains today.